 The Cooler Master Caliber R2 makes a name for itself with a gracious amount of lumbar support and questionable amount of purple.
-At $300 as of this writing, the gaming chair offers a solid frame that offers thick seating and a solid backrest.
-Unfortunately, the uncomfortable neck pillow and hard to access armrests rendered marred the sitting experience.
+At $300 (opens in new tab) as of this writing, the gaming chair offers a solid frame that offers thick seating and a solid backrest.
+Unfortunately, the uncomfortable neck pillow and hard to access armrests rendered marred the sitting experience and its chance at making our Best Gaming Chairs list.

 Cooler Master Caliber R2 Specs